biggie-boss/LoreRim/README.md

 ### Wintersun Changes

+- Syrabane and Julianos are no longer "up to" instead they get 20% and 10% spell cost reducation respectively, but contributing to the overall 80% cap.
 - Sanguine devotee ability gives 100 health/magicka/stamina while using potions/food/alcohol.
 - Baan Daar devotee ability addon - Skooma no longer can kill you.
 - Dibella devotee ability addon - Illusion spells are 10% stronger or longer lasting.